akwestfall/VenomSingleNucleus/README.md

 # VenomSingleNucleus

 Code for reproducing analyses and figures for Westfall et al. 2023 GBE.
-Additional files called at various points in scripts are stored in "additional_files".
+Additional files used at various points in scripts are stored in "additional_files".